albertogg/albertogg.github.com/content/resume.md

 ### Skills

-- Languages: Ruby, JRuby, Go, Python, TypeScript, Scala, Java, Bash.
+- Languages: Ruby, JRuby, Go, Python, TypeScript, Rust, Scala, Java, Bash.
-- API development using Ruby Grape, Go, Akka, Rails.
+- API development: Ruby Grape, Go, Akka, Rails, FastAPI, Rust.
-- Experience building infrastructure atop of AWS, including ECS and EKS.
-- Infrastructure as code using Terraform and AWS CloudFormation.
-- Configuration management experience with Ansible.
+- AWS infrastructure (ECS, EKS), Terraform, CloudFormation, Ansible.
-- Experience with CI/CD pipelines in GitLab, Bitbucket Pipelines, and AWS CodePipeline.
+- CI/CD: GitHub Actions, Bitbucket Pipelines, GitLab, AWS CodePipeline.
-- Database experience using MySQL, PostgreSQL, and VoltDB.
+- Databases: MySQL, PostgreSQL, VoltDB.

 ### Professional Experience

 **Senior Software Engineer at [Omni Arcs][omni-arcs],** July 2023 - Present

-- Built the infrastructure for an agent-based AI platform on Kubernetes and Cloudflare Workers, improving workflow and task execution capabilities.
+- Built infrastructure for an agent-based AI platform on Kubernetes and Cloudflare Workers.
-- Developed backend services in Python, TypeScript, Rust, and Go to support core platform functionality and integrations.
+- Developed backend services in Python, TypeScript, Rust, and Go.
-- Automated end-to-end deployments with CI/CD pipelines in GitHub Actions, increasing release reliability and operational efficiency.
+- Automated end-to-end deployments with GitHub Actions CI/CD pipelines.

 **Reliability Engineer at [Micro Focus][micro-focus],** June 2021 - July 2023

-- Developed and maintained the SaaS offering for the Vertica Database, improving platform reliability, performance, and user experience.
+- Developed and maintained the Vertica Database SaaS offering.
-- Implemented CI/CD processes using Bitbucket Pipelines, improving release cadence and reducing manual operational errors.
+- Implemented CI/CD with Bitbucket Pipelines to improve release cadence and reduce manual errors.
-- Migrated EC2-based infrastructure to Kubernetes to adopt the [Vertica Kubernetes Operator][vertica-kubernetes], improving deployment flexibility and operational efficiency.
+- Migrated EC2 infrastructure to Kubernetes to adopt the [Vertica Kubernetes Operator][vertica-kubernetes].
-- Contributed to the [Vertica Kubernetes Operator][vertica-kubernetes] to support production readiness and ongoing platform operations.
+- Contributed to the [Vertica Kubernetes Operator][vertica-kubernetes] for production readiness and operations.

 **Reliability Engineer at [Full 360 Inc][full360],** November 2017 - June 2021

-- Defined and maintained security-focused Terraform standards for reusable, auditable infrastructure.
+- Defined security-focused Terraform standards for reusable, auditable infrastructure.
-- Built and maintained secure AWS AMIs with Packer and Ansible to enforce internal hardening baselines.
+- Built secure AWS AMIs with Packer and Ansible to enforce hardening baselines.
-- Automated infrastructure delivery through CI/CD pipelines with blue/green
+- Automated infrastructure delivery via CI/CD and blue/green deployments.
-  deployment strategies to reduce release risk.

 **Software Engineer at [Full 360 Inc][full360],** June 2014 - November 2017

-- Developed and maintained a caching layer to minimize the load on a clients Mainframe; used by more than 12 million members on their loyalty program.
+- Built and maintained a caching layer to reduce load on a client's mainframe;
+  used by 12M+ loyalty members.
 - Led efforts migrating a client microservice architecture to Nomad, Vault, Consul, and Prometheus for metrics and alerting.
-- Enforced standardization of different services by creating internal toolkits.
+- Standardized services by creating internal toolkits.
 - Led efforts migrating a client VoltDB installation from version 3.7 to 6.8.

 **Writer and Developer at Codehero Blog,** June 2013 - June 2014

-- Led efforts on the blog migration from WordPress to Jekyll, for a faster and cost effective blog.
+- Led migration of the blog from WordPress to Jekyll for faster, lower-cost operations.
-- Developed Ansible playbooks to automate server provisioning which reduced the manual process from over an hour to less than 20 minutes.
+- Built Ansible playbooks that reduced server provisioning from 1+ hour to under 20 minutes.

 **Android Developer at Aura Internacional,** June 2013 - December 2013

-- Leverage the company's private vehicle tracking API in an Android app to provide taxi drivers a solution to arrange pickups based in geolocation.
+- Integrated the company's private tracking API into an Android app so taxi drivers could arrange geolocation-based pickups.

 **Full Stack at [Cacao Servicios Tecnológicos][cacao],** March 2012 - March 2013

-- Developed internal scripts that analyzed Linux configurations to determine common security flaws.
+- Developed internal scripts to analyze Linux configurations for common security flaws.
 - Worked as part of the Solaris consultant team in two of the biggest telecoms in Venezuela.

 **Open Source**

-- Crafted a [VoltDB client library for JRuby][jruby-client], wrapping the official Java client in a Ruby idiomatic way.
+- Built a [VoltDB client library for JRuby][jruby-client], wrapping the official Java client with an idiomatic Ruby API.

 ### Education